Administration

 decorative image

-Carrie Tulbert is currently in her 13th year as a middle school principal.
+Carrie Tulbert is currently in her 14th year as a middle school principal.
 She has led schools that truly run the gamut of student populations and sizes.
-She is approaching her 20th year in education.
+She is approaching her 23rd year in education.
 She's proud to be a North Carolina Teaching Fellow.
-Carrie is a graduate of Meredith College with her BA in English; Gardner Webb University with her Masters in School Administration; and Wingate University with her Doctorate in Educational Leadership.
-Her greatest honor is being a mother of 2 sons, her most important "students," Liam (16) and Luke (9).
+Carrie is a graduate of Meredith College with her BA in English and Music; Gardner Webb University with her Masters in School Administration; and Wingate University with her Doctorate in Educational Leadership.
+Her greatest honor is being a mother of 2 sons, her most important "students," Liam (17) and Luke (10).
 She passionately believes in public school and its power to transform students' lives.
 She also truly believes that being a principal is the BEST job in education!
 She is the 2014 North Carolina Principal of the Year, and she has served on the Board of Directors for the North Carolina Principals and Assistant Principals' Association for 7 years.
 She is an active facilitator and teacher for various NCPAPA courses and has been a guest on multiple podcasts in educational leadership.
 Her favorite quote on leadership comes from DuFour and Marzano and states, "To become the best leader you can be, you must fall in love with leading, with the purpose you serve, and the people with whom you work in fulfilling that purpose."

 Marissa Holbrook - Assistant Principal